 Technically speaking, many books, engravings and lithographs printed on acidic paper, for example, are now turning brown and becoming extremely brittle.
 These artifacts will literally crumble to dust if they are not treated by conservators.
 Similarly, maps and manuscripts subjected to environmental pollutants, radical changes in temperature and improper storage over many years are now often too fragile to be opened, let alone used.
 This problem blatantly defies the BPL’s mission of Free to All.

-If the McCullough Fund is to meet the growing needs of the Library, it must evolve into an endowment which can generate annual income of at least $50,000 per year.
-Substantial donations will be required to achieve this objective particularly since restoration funds are withdrawn upon occasion.
+If the McCullough Fund is to meet the growing needs of the Library, it must evolve into an endowment which can generate annual income of at least $150,000 per year.
+Substantial donations will be required to achieve this objective.
 Despite the softening of the economy, the Associates believes that this goal is attainable if all those who believe in the Library and its importance in our democratic society support and become dedicated to this important initiative.

 Those wishing to do so can send checks payable to The David McCullough Conservation Fund to the Associates of the Boston Public Library, 700 Boylston Street, Boston 02116.
 Contributions at all levels are welcome.
 All are fully tax deductible.
 You may also contribute online: